VCG/vimo-server/README.md

 python main.py
 ```

+### Deployment

+1. Set allowed origins in the `ALLOW_ORIGINS` env variable in the [.env](https://github.com/VCG/vimo-server/blob/main/.env) file.
+This variable determines which origins are allowed to access the API.
+For example, if you want to allow the origin `https://vimo.janelia.org`, set the variable to `ALLOW_ORIGINS='["https://vimo.janelia.org"]'`.
+To allow any origin, set the variable to `ALLOW_ORIGINS='["*"]'`.
-Deploy to Google Cloud Run
+2. Deploy to Google Cloud Run
 ```bash
 gcloud run deploy vimo-server --source . --allow-unauthenticated
 ```